mminkoff/ember-filestack/README.md

 `ember install ember-filestack`

+# Compatibility

+* Ember.js v3.12 or above
+* Ember CLI v2.13 or above
+* Node.js v10 or above

-ember-filestack supports all ember LTS versions (that means 3.4+ at the moment).
+ember-filestack supports all ember LTS versions (that means 3.8+ at the moment).
 With that being said, it may support versions even older than that.

 To use it on ember versions prior to 2.5, you must include [ember-assign-polyfill](https://github.com/shipshapecode/ember-assign-polyfill) on your app.